 The Florida Classic, a Sunshine State Tradition

-The Florida Classic, operated by Florida Citrus Sports, the non-profit group behind the Citrus Bowl and the Cheez-It Bowl, is a longstanding tradition dating back nearly a century.
+The Florida Classic, operated by Florida Citrus Sports, the non-profit group behind the Cheez-It Citrus Bowl and the Pop-Tarts Bowl, is a longstanding tradition dating back nearly a century.
 It is more than just the nation’s largest annual HBCU football game — it’s a celebration of sports, family, music, and culture woven into the fabric of Central Florida.

 Today, it is one of the most anticipated college football bowl games in the country and boasts an average of 60,000 spectators per game.
 The highest attendance, 73,358 attendees, was recorded in Orlando in 2003.